 - Points Worth 25% More on Citi Travel Redemptions.
 The Premier Card’s travel benefits don’t stop with its rapid point earnings on travel purchases.
 When you redeem your ThankYou points for travel purchases made through Citi’s travel portal, your points go 25% further (relative to the gift card rate, which is the highest otherwise available).
-By contrast, Discover it Miles and Capital One Venture Rewards both have flat-rate ($0.01 per mile) travel redemptions.
+By contrast, Capital One Venture Rewards offers flat-rate ($0.01 per mile) travel redemptions.

 - Versatile Redemption Options.
 You can redeem accumulated ThankYou points for pretty much anything – not just travel and gift cards.
 You also don’t necessarily have to redeem through the ThankYou portal, as ThankYou points can be used on direct purchases with Amazon and LiveNation.